oracle-samples/oaim-sandbox/docs/content/sandbox/configuration/_index.md

 ## 💾 Settings

-Once you have configured the **Oracle AI Microservices Sandbox**, you can export the settings and import them after a restart or new deployment.
+Once you have configured the {{ .Site.Params.LongName | markdownify }}, you can export the settings and import them after a restart or new deployment.

 For more information on importing (and exporting) settings, please read about [Settings](settings/).